K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 2. log in to the Portal by entering User ID and Password then click “LOGIN”.
 ![003]

-3. Go to Catalog page after logging in.
+3. Go to the Catalog page after logging in.
 ![004]